♦Currency: Euro €

 ♦Don't miss: A walk to Gediminas Castle by dusk

 Number of times visited: "Base Country"

-Alternatively busses are very popular and you will find plenty of departure times at very cheap prices.
+Getting there and transportation: There are 3 major airports to fly to from major European cities, Vilnius (VNO) Kaunas (KUN) and Palanga (PLQ), the last one being used more in the summer months to access the popular summer resorts of Klaipeda and Palanga.Alternatively busses are very popular and you will find plenty of departure times at very cheap prices.
 Be advised they don't offer toilet facilities on board for domestic routes and often lack of a proper working air conditioning system.However international busses are modern, with Wifi, toilets and very comfortable.
 You can get to Lithuania by Bus from other European cities such as Riga, Warsaw, Berlin, Tallinn, Moscow or Minsk.
 Time from Warsaw is 8 hours and Riga 4 hours for example.
 More info can be found at Luxexpress.

 Transportation within Lithuania offers very reasonable options within cities and inter city connections.
 There is no domestic air network so going by train, bus and car is the most popular way.
 Trains are modern and offer air conditioning and luggage storage facility but the disadvantage is that they don't run very often, nevertheless the national company goes to several cities across the country as well as linking several international cities, specially in Russia and Belarus.
 For more info please visit Lithuanian Rail.

 Weather and temperature: Lithuania has a wide range of temperatures from hot summer's to freezing winter's so depending when you go, you need to dress up accordingly.
 Best times to travel are April to September.
 Average temperatures can range from 20 to 30C.